Who can apply?

 - A research proposal (less than 1000 words)

 - Two letters of recommendation

 What are the visa requirements for fellows from abroad?

 International scholars are appointed under a J-1 visa only (Research Scholar status).
 No exceptions can be made, and the Katz Center reserves the right to cancel awards if the recipient is unable to meet this condition.
 Applicants should consult the international programs office at their current universities to confirm eligibility before applying for this fellowship.

 Can I apply for just one semester?

-Yes, applicants can apply for a full year fellowship (September–May), a fall term fellowship (September–December), or a spring term fellowship (January–May).
+Yes, applicants can apply for a full year fellowship (September–April), a fall term fellowship (September–December), or a spring term fellowship (January–April).
 On the online application form, applicants can indicate all terms in which they are interested.